antonag32/multiodoo/README.md

 MultiOdoo solves this by storing all data in specialized storage engines.
 Redis is used to store sessions while PostgreSQL stores attachments.

+## Try it out
+A `compose.yaml` file is included, just run `docker compose up`.
+This will create the following services:

+* Caddy server.
+Works as a reverse proxy and provides HTTPs.
+* Redis server.
+Sessions are stored here.
+An administrative interface is also provided on port `8001`.
+* PostgreSQL server.
+All other data, including attachments will be stored here.
+* Bootstrap server.
+This service initializes the database before parallel instances are run.
+* Odoo servers.
+Three odoo servers are run in parallel.
+These servers are the one fulfilling users' requests.
+  You should see logs from all three servers, indicating the load is being distributed among them.

+Odoo will be available on https://localhost:8443.
+To avoid getting HTTPS certificate warnings consider setting up Caddy's CA on your computer.